kukuu/nodeJS-API/token-based-authentication-JWT/build.md

 app.get('/setup', function(req, res) {

-  // create a sample user
+  // create a sample user.
+Note, this is just for internal testing. the record and hashing should be extended into the model
+  //and passed to the mongoDB
   var nick = new User({
     name: 'Nick Cerminara',
     password: 'password',